Las Vegas, Nevada

 ...In Conclusion

 I had an incredible time at MagicCon Vegas as a player.
 If money was no object I would definitely hit up more large events.
-Though I do admit a few times when the staff looked overburdened, I lamented my inability to help support them.
-Judging is just so ingrained in me, it's difficult to not jump in and help even when I'm not in uniform.
-Another great part of the weekend was how many players approached me, noting that I wasn't judging!
+A great part of the weekend was how many players approached me, noting that I wasn't judging!
 This was really quite odd because I wasn't even wearing my characteristic headdress, I was effectively incognito.
 I just assumed the players didn't notice or care who the judges were.
 We are, after all, background NPCs in the grand scheme of tournaments.
-This is part of why I never introduce myself during HJ announcements, realistically, who cares what my name is?
-The players just want to play.
 Well, apparently I'm wrong and they remember us more than we think.
-I also got asked a non-zero number of judge questions even out of uniform, which really made me feel like I am a good judge.
+I also got asked a non-zero number of judge questions even out of uniform.
 It's nice to be recognized and appreciated for your job, and this weekend made me realize that even more.
-I certainly won't stop judging events, but this whole experience made me rethink my approach and consider taking the odd Friday or even whole event off to just, be a player.
+I certainly won't stop judging events, but this weekend made me realize how much I really miss being a player.